Son-of-David/Raspberry-Pi-Zero-or-Zero-2-Image-with-OLED-or-LCD/README.md

 GitHub has a size limit of 2GB for files and I didn't want to break it up then have people reassemble it.
 Also large files on GitHub can download slow.

 To use the whole storage area of the card cd / then type raspi-config --expand-rootfs

+To create a FAT32 Storage bin that can be mounted independently run /usr/local/P4wnP1/helper/genimg -i -s 1000 -o file_name_on_P4wnP1 -l drive_label

+To be able to mount the new drive go to USB settings on web app and select your newly created bin in the Mass Storage section and save it then deploy it.

 Use at least a 16GB card and for the best experience use a card with A2 V30 ratings.
 I use a 512GB card in my Zero 2 for the large storage capabilities.